jxxcarlson/elm-katex-example/README.md

-# Bare-bones Elm-MathJax Example
+# Bare-bones Elm-KaTeX Example

-This is a bare-bones example of how to use MathJax in Elm.
+This is a bare-bones example of how to use KaTeX in Elm.
 To run it, do `sh make.sh`, then open `assets/index.html` in a browser.
 The `sh make.sh` command compiles `./src/Main.elm` to `./main.js` which is referenced by `./assets/index.html`.